 - b.
 Statements of significant new findings developed during the course of the research which may relate to the subjects' willingness to continue participation must be provided to subjects, as required by 45 CFR 46.116(c)(5) and to the IRB.
 Investigators should also demonstrate diligence when informing participants of any new findings after their participation has ended as reflected in the continuing review/study closure process.
 This may occur due to analysis of data that reveals information that may affect participants. - c.
-Principal investigators are responsible for reporting the progress of the research to the Office of Research Integrity and Assurance (ORIA) as necessary and in the manner prescribed by the IRB, but no less frequently than once per year or longer for nonexempt protocols.
+Principal investigators are responsible for reporting the progress of the research to the Office of Research Integrity and Assurance (ORIA) as necessary and in the manner prescribed by the IRB,.
 The IRB will determine the frequency for reporting the progress based on the nature of the study.